markd2/MarkDnD/ReptileGod/orlane-handouts/13-rundown-farmhouse.md

 Cult members!

-Farm and adult son live here.
+Farmer and adult son live here.

+JOHN MANY JARS
+JOHN EDWARDS

 Wife became the victim of the reptile god 6 months ago, but was not charmed